Magens Bay

-Magens Bay is a bay in the Northside region on Saint Thomas, United States Virgin Islands, in the Caribbean.
+Magens Bay is a bay and beach park in the Northside region on Saint Thomas, United States Virgin Islands, in the Caribbean.

 Description

 Lying on the northern (Atlantic) side of the island, Magens Bay (Estate Zufriedenheit) features a well-protected white sand beach stretching for nearly three quarters of a mile.
-It is one of the most popular tourist destinations on the island, as well as a gathering place for locals.
 The beach sits at the head of a deep bay, the arms of which are Peterborg peninsula to the east and Tropaco Point to the west.
 The bay's north-west exposure means its waters are usually calm, although storms in the North Atlantic can occasionally generate large waves in the winter months.
-The sandy bottom means snorkeling is of limited interest, although turtles, conch, tarpon and other fish are commonly spotted.
-Local fishing boats anchor in the eastern part of the bay.
+The sandy bottom means snorkeling is of limited interest, although turtles, stingrays, spotted eagle rays, conch, tarpon and other fish are commonly spotted.

+It is one of the most popular tourist destinations on the island, as well as a gathering place for locals, attracting 300,000 visitors per year.
+Small local fishing boats anchor in the eastern part of the bay.

 The beach and surrounding park are currently administered by the semi-autonomous Magens Bay Authority.
-The services provided by the Authority include lifeguards, parking, showers and bathrooms.
+The services provided by the Authority include lifeguards, parking, showers and bathrooms, beach sheds, beach wheelchairs, and a fitness trail.
 There is a snack counter, bar and souvenir shop.
-Beach chairs, floats, lounge chairs, mask and snorkels, fins, towels, lockers, paddleboards, kayaks, and paddleboats can be rented.
-The Authority is a self-sustaining entity which funds its operations through a per-person entrance fee (currently $5.00 for visitors and $2.00 for locals, free for kids under 12), parking fees, and payments received from the park's restaurant and rental concessions.
+Beach chairs, floats, lounge chairs, mask and snorkels, fins, towels, paddleboards, kayaks, and paddleboats can be rented.
+The Authority is a self-sustaining entity which funds its operations through a per-person entrance fee (currently $7.00 for visitors and $2.00 for locals, free for kids under 12), parking fees, and payments received from the park's restaurant and other rental concessions.
 The beach property also includes a coconut grove, a mangrove, and an arboretum.